 Let’s look, for example, at how we can write a captivating objective (where applicable).
 The first thing to consider here is the use of “action” verbs.
 Objectives become measurable when you have stated exactly how the information will be proven useful.
-Examples of these verbs include: ”Define”, “Identify”, “Demonstrate”, “Illustrate”, “Analyze”, “Evaluate”, “Compare” and “Contrast.”
+Examples of these verbs include: “Define”, “Identify”, “Discover”, “Demonstrate”, or “Analyze”.

-Avoid verbs like “Understand,” “Know”, “Be aware of” as these can be difficult to quantify.
-Would you rather pay for a course that is going to help you to “understand” or “to be aware of” a particular skill?
+Avoid verbs like “Understand”, “Know”, “Be aware of” as these can be difficult to quantify.
+Would you rather take a course that is going to help you to “understand” or “to be aware of” a particular skill?
 Or would you rather pay for a course that will teach you how to “demonstrate” that skill?

 Here are two examples of objectives:

-“You will be able to define the sources of inspiration for your employees and change the negative behaviors.”
+“You will discover the sources of inspiration for your employees and change their negative behaviors.”